 This constitution compiles the rules of Holacracy, but is not meant as learning material — you don’t learn a new game by reading the rules.
-If you’re looking for an introduction, check out our How It Works page.
+If you’re looking for an introduction, check out our What is Holacracy page.

 On the left side, you will find the actual text of the Holacracy Constitution, while the right side displays a simplified “Plain English” version.